 - Bleating or calling signs

-- Calls from other animals, such as deer snorts
+- Sounds from other animals, such as deer snorting or moose fighting

 - Musk or rut odors